jasonbrodeur/inspire-eru-2020/eru-day1.md

 - Create, edit, and version control files in a GitHub repository
 - Use GitHub Pages to share your results on an openly-accessible webpage

-## Day 1, Part 1: Introduction to the module
+## Part 1: Introduction to the module

 The following introductory slideshow will be presented by Jay during the opening class.
 It provides an overview of the module, its components, expectations, and deliverables.